John Luke (artist): Technique and Style

 Luke painted in the style known as Regionalism (art), whose main proponents were Thomas Hart Benton (painter), Grant Wood, John Steuart Curry and Harry Epworth Allen.
 John Luke's painting technique was painstakingly slow, his manner precise.
 'I'm afraid I'm very much a one job man,' he once wrote to John Hewitt, continuing: 'my strength lies in making the most of one job at a time, in sustained thought and effort, to bring it to the highest level of organisation and completeness I desire: the other way I lead to disintegrate in looseness and frustration with its inevitable weakness.'
 The precision characteristic of his work was manifested, too, in his appearance and personal manner.
 Dark haired, in stature he was erect and spare of build.
 Always tidy, his clothes brushed, his hair short, he was, in Hewitt's words, 'not at all close to the romantic stereotype of the artist'.

 Inspiration

-Apart from his work as a practising artist, he taught from time to time in the Belfast College of Art, where he influenced a generation of students 'especially in the matter of drawing', as he once put it.
+Apart from his work as a practicing artist, he taught from time to time in the Belfast College of Art, where he influenced a generation of students 'especially in the matter of drawing', Luke described.
 Although principally a painter, throughout his career he occasionally made sculptures, such as the Stone Head, Seraph of c.
-1940 (Ulster Museum)- indeed it was for sculpture that he won the Robert Ross Prize at the Slade School.
-He was also much interested in philosophical theories of art.
-In the 1930s, for example, as John Hewitt has recorded, topical books such as Roger Fry's Vision and Design, Clive Bell's Art and R.H.
+1940 (Ulster Museum).
+He won the Robert Ross Prize at the Slade School for sculpture.
+He was also interested in philosophical theories of art.
+In the 1930s, as John Hewitt has recorded, topical books such as Roger Fry's Vision and Design, Clive Bell's Art and R.H.
 Wilenski's Modern Movement in Art directed his thinking.